 All full-time students pay the mandatory health fee, which covers the cost of visits with the health care providers at the University Health Service (UHS) and with the therapists at the University Counseling Center (UCC).
 In addition, all full-time students must have health insurance for services such as hospitalization, surgery, laboratory tests and x-rays, and prescription medications.
 Every full-time student must complete the Online Insurance Process every year to either enroll in the University-sponsored health insurance plan or to waive the insurance if their plan meets the University insurance criteria.
 The link to the Online Insurance Process is in the pink Quick Links box on the UHS web site.

-UHS After Hours: Whenever UHS offices are closed, a UHS physician is on-call and available by phone for urgent concerns that cannot wait until the offices re-open.
+When UHS is Closed: Whenever UHS offices are closed, a UHS physician is on-call and available by phone for urgent concerns that cannot wait until the offices re-open.
 Students are asked to contact UHS before going elsewhere for care.
 Students should call 585-275-2662 to reach the UHS physician on-call.

 The University Counseling Center (UCC) has an office in Room 107 in the ESM Student Living Center.
 Appointments with a UCC therapist can be scheduled by calling (585) 275-3113.
 This number can also be used to reach the mental health professional on-call when UCC is closed.
 The University Counseling Center (UCC) office on the University of Rochester campus is located on the third floor of the UHS Building.
 The office is open weekdays throughout the year.
 UCC web site: www.rochester.edu/ucc